1. Concepts

 security:

-table provides the following built-in chains: INPUT (for packets coming into the box itself), OUTPUT (for altering locally-gener‐
+ing built-in chains: INPUT (for packets coming into the box itself),

 OPTIONS